lørdag 30. april 2022

 There were more movies made of Pooh.
 First they were TV Specials:

 Winnnie the Pooh and Christmas Too (1991), Boo To You Too (1996), A Winnie the Pooh Thanksgiving (1998) and Winnie the Pooh A Valentine For You (1999).
 1997 saw the release of the direct-to-video feature Winnie the Pooh and the Search for Christopher Robin.
-Afterwards, there were more akin features made; Winnie the Pooh: Seasons of Giving (1999), Winnie the Pooh: A Very Merry Pooh Year (2002) and Winnie the Pooh: Springtime with Roo (2004).
+Afterwards, there were more similar features made; Winnie the Pooh: Seasons of Giving (1999), Winnie the Pooh: A Very Merry Pooh Year (2002) and Winnie the Pooh: Springtime with Roo (2004).
 In 2000, The Tigger Movie was released theatrically.
 And was the first in line of many low budget, Theatrical features.
 Three years later, Piglet`s Big Movie made by DisneyToon Studios in Japan was released (with material from Milne`s books).
 In 2005 came Pooh`s Heffalump Movie and Pooh`s Heffalump Halloween Movie

 I`m Kung Fu Tigger :)

 There was a stop motion show was planned in the late 90`s, but was scrapped.
 Along with Shadow Projects, a puppet show for toddlers named The Book of Pooh aired on Playhouse Disney from 2001 to 2003.
 In 2007, a TV show named My Friends Tigger & Pooh aired (with it`s movies Super Sleuth Christmas Movie (2007), Tigger & Pooh and a Musical Too (2009) and Super Duper Super Sleuths (2010).
-In 2011, a theatrical Pooh movie was made, simply titled Winnie the Pooh.
+In 2011, a Theatrical Pooh movie was made, simply titled Winnie the Pooh.
 Which happens to to be the last hand drawn movie from Disney to date.
 But the purpose of that movie was made of two reasons: How Pooh`s popularity declined and to make him appeal to an adult demographic.
 The creators wanted the movie to be akin to Pooh`s glory days.
 To this date, the latest Pooh movie was the live action property Christopher Robin, released in 2018.
 And a new musical series is planned for Disney Junior.
 Pooh even made a cameo in a DreamWorks-property, Bee Movie.

 Epilogue